wessenstam/adr-sdr-iae/prism/prism.rst

 - Prism Element is thoughtfully laid out, bringing critical information front and center for administrators.

-- The Distributed Storage Fabric provides RF2 or RF3 shared storage to the cluster.

-- VM-level snapshot and replication policies can be managed through Prism for any supported hypervisor.

 - Storage Containers allow you to define storage policy for VMs, including RF level, compression, deduplication, and erasure coding.

 - AHV provides native distributed virtual switching and IP address management, simplifying virtual network management.